Employee stock option: Valuation

 a lattice model can be designed to accommodate dynamic assumptions of expected volatility and dividends over the option's contractual term, and estimates of expected option exercise patterns during the option's contractual term, including the effect of blackout periods.
 Therefore, the design of a lattice model more fully reflects the substantive characteristics of a particular employee share option or similar instrument.
 Nevertheless, both a lattice model and the Black–Scholes–Merton formula, as well as other valuation techniques that meet the requirements ... can provide a fair value estimate that is consistent with the measurement objective and fair-value-based method....

-A KPMG study from 2012 suggests that most ESO valuation models use standard valuations based either on Black-Scholes or on lattice approach which have been adjusted to compensate for the special features of typical ESOs.

 The IASB reference to "contractual term" requires that the model incorporates the effect of vesting on the valuation.
-As above, option holders may not exercise their option prior to their vesting date, and during this time the option is effectively European in style.
+As above, option holders may not exercise their option prior to their vesting date, and during this time the option is effectively European in the method currently followed.
 "Blackout periods", similarly, requires that the model recognizes that the option may not be exercised during the quarter (or other period) preceding the release of financial results (or other corporate event), when employees would be precluded from trade in company securities; see Insider trading.
 During other times, exercise would be allowed, and the option is effectively American there.
 Given this pattern, the ESO, in total, is therefore a Bermudan option.
 Note that employees leaving the company prior to vesting will forfeit unvested options, which results in a decrease in the company's liability, and this too must be incorporated into the valuation.